ev2900/OpenSearch_Local_Dashboard_Server/README.md

 # Host OpenSearch dashboard via.
 Amazon ECS Fargate

 These instructions will help you deploy an OpenSearch dashboard server as a task on an Amazon Elastic Container Service Fargate cluster.
 The Fargate task will run the OpenSearch dashboard.
 The dashboard can be configured with or without SSL.
-The configuration without SSL in the simplest.

 ## without SSL